 - The Chairs and Executive Group is a standing non-statutory group of the Board and is advisory only.
 Meetings are timed to ensure effective reporting to and advice on decision-making to the full Board and as a non-statutory group, meetings are not held in public.
-The meeting provides a responsive grouping of Board members and Executive team staff in order to be able to discuss emerging issues in relation to the management of governance and priority issues or developments; to maintain the sustainability and security of the organisation; and to advise the Board on strategic risk or opportunities.
-The Chairs and Executive Meetings report to the Board. - The Futures Group is a non-statutory group of the Board and is not held in public.
+The meeting provides a responsive grouping of Board members and Executive team staff in order to be able to discuss emerging issues in relation to the management of governance and priority issues or developments; to maintain the sustainability and security of the organisation; and to advise the Board on strategic risk or opportunities. - The Futures Group is a non-statutory group of the Board and is not held in public.
 The Futures Group provides an opportunity for Board members to contribute to early thinking on strategic topics, utilising external speakers and interactive workshops to engage Members.